-So, here we now have a government that is talking about potentially privatizing Fannie Mae and Freddie Mac and we, as a country, have been suckling at the government teat since the 1930’s when Fannie Mae and Freddie Mac were first started and started to subsidize interest rates through Fannie Mae and Freddie Mac secondary markets and the implied government guarantee.
-We’ve had tax write-offs of interest and property taxes and all that factors into prices for real estate.
+So, here we now have a government that is talking about potentially privatizing Fannie Mae and Freddie Mac.
+And we as a country have been suckling at the government teat since the 1930’s when Fannie Mae and Freddie Mac were first started.
+And we started to subsidize interest rates through Fannie Mae and Freddie Mac secondary markets and the implied government guarantee.
+We’ve had tax write-offs of interest and property taxes.
+And all that factors into prices for real estate.

 So now, all of a sudden, after eight decades of big government entry in the mortgage business, now they want to privatize the mortgage industry.
 I’m not sure where all of this is going to go, but it’s a scary proposition.
 But understand, when you apply for a mortgage, this is a little bit of the back story.
 It’s about why Fannie Mae and Freddie Mac, who write all of the rules for the banks to follow, are cracking down on mortgage guidelines and making it so difficult.
 Clearly, it’s not a secret to the state of the current industry and this is one part of it.
 More to follow in a future video blog.